nissi-devo/Emergency-Health-Streaming/README.md

 <h2><strong>Overview</strong></h2>
 This project implements a real-time data streaming pipeline capable of handling data from a system that ingests health metrics such as heart rate and oxygen saturation level from patients' smart watch devices and triggers emergency vehicle dispatch within a certain radius if any health metrics exceed abnormal levels.
 The data generated mimics real-time APIs that supply this data for analytics.

+<h2><strong>Getting Started</strong></h2>
+To get started with this project you need:
+- Intermediate Python Proficiency
+- Docker Desktop
+- An AWS Account

 <h2><strong>Architecture</strong></h2>
 The architecture of the pipeline includes the following components: